 Ms. Massoudi holds a Bachelor of Music degree in Vocal Performance from the University of Redlands, where she sang in the award winning Chapel Singers chamber ensemble under the direction of Jean-Sebastien Valleé.
 As a versatile artist, Jessie is also well known as a pop singer with a bluesy quality to her voice, and frequently performs with the jazz band, North Benched.

-As a feminist, bisexual, first generation and mixed-race Iranian American, Jessie is also known for her strong activism in her communities.
-She has recently become an Elections Coordinator for the Los Angeles Chapter of the National Iranian American Council (NIAC), and has been hard at work ever since, making sure Iranian American voices all across the country are heard.
+As a feminist, bisexual, first-generation and mixed-race Iranian-American, Jessie is also known for her strong activism in her community.
+She has recently become an Elections Coordinator for the Los Angeles Chapter of the National Iranian American Council (NIAC), and has been hard at work ever since, making sure Iranian-American voices all across the country are heard.
 Ms. Massoudi hopes that in using her skills in the performing arts, she can raise awareness and help bring peace, calm, and understanding to the world.